nautechsystems/nautilus_trader/docs/getting_started/installation.md

 # Installation

-The package is tested against Python 3.9 to 3.11 on 64-bit Linux, macOS and Windows.
+The package is tested against Python 3.9, 3.10, 3.11 on 64-bit Linux, macOS and Windows.
 We recommend running the platform with the latest stable version of Python, and in a virtual environment to isolate the dependencies.